OpsVault

 Skip confirmation

-Use --yes to restore non-interactively (e.g. in a script):
+Use --yes to restore non-interactively:

 opsvault restore run --name myapp_prod --file ./backup.sql.gz --yes

-What it does
+What the restore does

 Finding backup files